Skip to Content

 2. Add a constructor to store the address of the trustedForwarder contract.

 3. Replace all instances of msg.sender with _msgSender().
-The _msgSender() function, provided by ERC2771Context, automatically checks if the call comes from the trusted forwarder and, if so, extracts the original sender’s address (Sarah’s address) from the transaction data.
+The _msgSender() function, provided by ERC2771Context, automatically checks if the call comes from the trusted forwarder.
+If it does, it extracts the original sender’s address (Sarah’s address) from the transaction data.
 Otherwise, it just returns the normal msg.sender.

 Here’s the modified MyNFT contract:

-Notice a critical limitation here: While the buyNFT call itself can be sponsored via the Relayer, the user (Sarah) still needs to have previously called approve on the PlatformCredits contract, granting spending permission to the MyNFT contract (or technically, the Forwarder acting on its behalf).
+There’s a key limitation here.
+While the buyNFT call can be sponsored by a relayer, the user still needs to call approve on the PlatformCredits contract first.

-That standard approve transaction still costs gas and must be executed by Sarah’s EOA before the meta-transaction for buyNFT can work.
-This EIP-2771 pattern alone doesn’t make the entire flow gasless.
-We haven’t solved the initial approval hurdle yet!
-(Spoiler: That’s what the next patterns address).
+That approve transaction still costs gas and must be sent from the user’s account before the meta-transaction for buyNFT can work.
+This pattern doesn’t make the entire flow gasless.
+We still need to solve the initial approval hurdle.

 Frontend: Talking to the Relayer